Written by Troy Marsh |

 In a criminal defense case, some people choose to hire an attorney immediately after being arrested.
 Others choose to “wait and see” for some time after arrest and hire an attorney just before arraignment.
 Still others, believing they can represent themselves competently, wait until the day before trial to try to find an attorney to represent them.
 By that time, virtually every attorney will decline the case because there is not enough time to prepare for trial.

-The same is true for an injury case.
+The same is true for a personal injury case.
 Some get hurt and hire an attorney immediately.
 Some do not want to hire an attorney right away because

 (1) they have been “trained” to hate trial lawyers because of what they’ve heard or seen on TV, and they don’t want to be “victimized” by a “greedy trial lawyer,” or